renat2985/crypto_payment_sonoff/README.md

   <img src="https://github.com/renat2985/crypto_payment_sonoff/blob/main/doc/flash_gpio4.png" width="500px">

-We have added support for SONOFF devices based on the ESP32 (Dual R3, Mini R4, Basic R4, POW, THR316), but most of them have not yet undergone full testing.
+We have added support for SONOFF devices based on ESP32 (Dual R3, Mini R4, Basic R4, POW, THR316), but most of them have not been fully tested.
 If you encounter any issues, please contact us, and we will do our best to assist you.

-On devices with ESP8266 (Mini R1, Mini R2, S26, S26R2), all GPIO (pins) remained unchanged, and no configuration is required.
-However, with ESP32, many GPIO pins have changed depending on the device model.
-We decided not to release separate firmware for each model as it would make maintenance more complicated.
-Therefore, you will need to manually configure the GPIO for your device.
+For devices with ESP8266 (Mini R1, Mini R2, S26, S26R2), all GPIO (pins) remain unchanged.
+You don’t need to configure anything.
+However, for ESP32, many GPIO pins have changed depending on the device model.

-To do this, after the device name, add a colon (:) followed by the GPIO for the relay, then the GPIO for the reset button, and finally the GPIO for the LED.
+We decided not to release separate firmware for each model, as it would make maintenance more complicated.
+Instead, you will need to manually configure the GPIO for your device.
+To do this, in the Crypto Name field, after the cryptocurrency name, add a colon (:), followed by the GPIO for the relay, the GPIO for the reset button, and finally the GPIO for the LED.

 Below, you will find a list of devices and their corresponding GPIO settings.
-Simply copy the necessary configurations, and the device should work.
+Simply copy the required configuration, and your device should work.

 Dual R3 ```Solana:27,0,13``` ```Cosmos:27,0,13``` ```Algorand:27,0,13``` ```Toncoin:27,0,13```